 Ranked among the top four schools in the country by the National Research Council, CU-Boulder’s Department of Aerospace Engineering Sciences (AES) is internationally recognized for its research and education leadership in aerospace engineering, Earth, and space sciences.
 Its world-renowned engineers and scientists tackle challenges in aerospace technology and science, focusing on astrodynamics and satellite navigation, remote sensing, Earth and space sciences, vehicle systems, structures and materials, and bioastronautics.

-With more than 40 faculty members and 200 M.S. and Ph.D. students, our graduate programs prepare aerospace engineering students to meet the needs of our 21st-century society through the understanding, conception, design, and application of aerial and spacecraft systems.
+With more than 40 faculty members and nearly 300 M.S. and Ph.D. students, our graduate programs prepare aerospace engineering students to meet the needs of our 21st-century society through the understanding, conception, design, and application of aerial and spacecraft systems.
 In the M.S. program, we focus on hands-on, experiential learning, technical and organizational expertise, and end-to-end mission and systems perspectives.
+The Professional Masters of Engineering Program (M.E.) provides an affordable course-work only option to students who desire a more flexible and customized degree.
 In our Ph.D. program, we prepare students for exceptional research careers in commercial, governmental, and academic institutions.